sayzlim/sayzlim.github.io/source/thankyou/index.md

 [img]: thank_you.jpg "Thank You!"

 **You’re now subscribed to the weekly newsletter**!
-You’ll receive your first newsletter this Sunday morning at 11 AM.
+You’ll receive your first newsletter this Sunday morning at 8 AM (Jakarta Local Time).
 It’s just a right time to play with some new toys on your Mac.

 ## Where to go from here?